anzal1/Computer-Networks-Mini-Projects/rust-server/readme.md

 ### Commands

-Termchat treats messages containings the following commands in a special way:
+cartoonchat treats messages containings the following commands in a special way:

 - **`?send <$path_to_file>`**: sends the specified file to everyone on the network,
   example: `?send ./myfile`

-  Note: The received files can be found in `/tmp/termchat/<termchat-username>/<file_name>`
+  Note: The received files can be found in `/tmp/cartoonchat/<cartoonchat-username>/<file_name>`

 - **`?startstream`**/**`?stopstream`**: starts/stops video stream and send it to all peers.
 Currently this is only supported on linux, the other platforms can only receive the video.

 ### Config

-Termchat store its configuration in a simple file located at `$ConfigDir/termchat/config`
+cartoonchat store its configuration in a simple file located at `$ConfigDir/cartoonchat/config`

 **Default config:**